vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vic_appliance.md

 1. Right-click the appliance VM and elect **Power** > **Shut Down Guest OS** to shut down the appliance VM.

   **IMPORTANT**: Do not select **Power Off**.
-1. Take a snapshot of the appliance VM, selecting the option to take a snapshot of the VM's memory.
+1. Take a snapshot of the appliance VM.
 1. Power on the appliance VM.